 Once you’ve tagged a call, you find the call later by doing a quick search.
 This categorizes information from phone calls that were previously unorganizable.
 You can put calls into groups.
-You can begin to see trends and patterns.
+Trends and patterns will begin to surface.

 Call tagging gives businesses real-time customer feedback.
 Also, tagging organizes real-time customer feedback.

 In short: call tagging is a next-generation way to organize and analyze the phone calls that come into your business—providing critical sales and marketing data that was previously unavailable and unusable.